What Even Is a Zine?

 A Truly Independent Press

-• professionally printed
+• Professionally printed in Australia

-• produced in small limited runs
+• Produced in small limited runs

-• hand-packed by Julie Ann personally
+• Hand-packed and mailed by Julie Ann personally

 There is no mass production.